0catalin/temePOO/README.md

 ## Conclusion

 This system demonstrates a comprehensive and structured approach to managing a complex banking ecosystem while adhering to best practices in software design and implementation.

+## Feedback

+1. Create the assignment in time next time, please
+2. Add the corresponding output so that we know what to do (especially the error cases)
+3. Expand on the explaining of the project requirements
+4. Be more active on the Forum
+5. Announce everyone when a change with the checker/tests happens on Teams